phihos/puppet-graphql/README.md

 ## Development

-In the Development section, tell other users the ground rules for contributing to your project and how they should submit their work.

-## Release Notes/Contributors/Etc. **Optional**

 Pull requests welcome.

 If you submit a change to this module, be sure to regenerate the reference documentation as follows: